 For more inspiration, check out our guide to entertaining your Long Island preschooler and our Events Calendar.

-1. Make learning fun with a visit to the Long Island Children’s Museum, with its many ongoing exhibits, or the Children’s Museum of the East End, where playing mini-golf can be exciting and educational.
+1. Make learning fun with a visit to the Long Island Children’s Museum, with its many ongoing exhibits, including TotSpot, which is exclusively for the under 5 set, or the Children’s Museum of the East End, where playing mini-golf can be exciting and educational.

 Treat your little one to a ride on Nunley's Carousel, a Long Island favorite.
 Photo courtesy of Wikimedia Commons

 2. Go round and round on Nunley’s Carousel.
 The century-old historic ride is located along Nassau County's Museum Row.
 In the summer, visit Greenport and its famous carousel.